 Good indoor air at the workplace affects the healthiness of the work environment, the atmosphere and functionality of the work community, and the productivity.
 The employer must ensure that indoor climate conditions are healthy and safe.

 Indoor air - Yleistä

-- on rare occasions, fever and muscle and joint pain.
+- fever and muscle and joint pain on rare occasions.

 Many factors can cause an indoor climate issue

-- ineffective or insufficient ventilation (correct capacity for the number of persons)
+- ineffective or insufficient ventilation for the number of persons

-- release of mould spores from damp structures
+- release of impurities from damp or mouldy structures

 - flooring materials’ reactions to moisture